bobbyiliev/101-linux-commands-ebook/ebook/en/content/021-the-echo-command.md

 # The `echo` command

-The `echo` command lets you display the line of text/string that are passed as an argument
+The `echo` command lets you display the line of text/string that is passed as an argument

 ### Examples:

-1. To Show the line of text or string passed as an arguement:
+1. To Show the line of text or string passed as an argument:

 ```
 echo Hello There
 ```
-2. To show all files/ folders similar to the `ls` command:
+2. To show all files/folders similar to the `ls` command:
 ```
 echo *
 ```